mubanjs/muban-skeleton/docs/guide/pages.md

 - Is located in the `/src/pages/` folder.
 - Has its filename written in `snake-case.ts`.
 - Has to export a `data` function that should return an object according to the `AppTemplateProps` shape.
-- Can conditionally export a function that returns metadata for the page `<head>`.
+- Can optionally export additional info that contains information for the page's `<head>`.
 - Can exist in sub-folders (e.g. `/src/pages/about/contacts.ts`).
 - Will be generated as a `.html` file with the same name/path.